Y-STR and X-STR Profiling for Lineage and Complex Pedigrees

 Last updated:

-A sexual-assault swab from a complainant who has had consensual sex within the previous 72 hours presents an immediate problem for autosomal STR typing: the mixture will contain at least two male contributors and a female contributor, and disentangling the perpetrator's profile from the consensual partner's profile may be impossible without additional marker classes.
-Y-chromosome STRs (Y-STRs) cut through this problem at a stroke.
-Because the Y chromosome is inherited exclusively through the paternal line and all Y-STR loci sit on the male-specific region of the Y chromosome, Y-STR typing generates a haplotype that represents only the male contributors, independent of the female DNA present.
-The female fraction disappears from the result entirely.
+A sexual-assault swab where the complainant had consensual sex in the previous 72 hours produces an autosomal mixture that may be impossible to deconvolve.
+Y-chromosome STRs cut through the problem: because all Y-STR loci sit on the male-specific region of the Y chromosome, Y-STR typing generates a haplotype from the male contributors only, and the female DNA disappears from the result entirely.

 The X chromosome presents its own forensic logic.
 Unlike the autosomes, X-STR loci show inheritance patterns that differ between males and females in ways that constrain kinship inference in complex pedigrees.
 A father transmits his single X chromosome to all his daughters but to none of his sons.
 A mother transmits one of her two X chromosomes, at random, to each child of either sex.
 These transmission rules make X-STR profiling the method of choice for kinship questions that autosomal STR cannot resolve, specifically father-daughter kinship and certain grandparent-grandchild configurations where the hypothesised relationship runs through a sex-linked transmission path.